AnyChart/docs.anychart.com/Axes_and_Grids/Scales.md

 ## Overview

 Scales allow you to control such features as minimum and maximum scale values, offsets, scale inversion, intervals, scale type and so on for a single axis.
-To create additional axes - please read [Additional axis](Additional_Axes) first.
+To create additional axes - please read [Additional axes](Additional_Axes) first.
 To adjust axes display - please see: [Axes Basics tutorial](Axis_Basics).

 In this section we will explain main scales options.